Hamzaarshad1/bookstore-frontend/README.md

 ## Recommended Improvements

-    1: Need to add the test cases due to the lack of the time I did not implement the test cases.
+    1: Need to add the test.
-    3: User feed back on exception needs to be added to make user experience better.
+    2: May be search can be a good featre as well

 ## Things That Were Not Tested